Roof Replacement Services in Albuquerque

 There are many schools of thought about re-roofing your home and the process that should be used.
 In many cases re-roofing directly on top of your existing roof can provide substantial savings.
 These decisions should never be treated lightly, because improper inspection and unseen damage can cause even larger problems later and cost even more in the long run.

-We at Lujan construction can inspect your roof and determine if your roof needs to be torn off and then re-roofed or if your roof is structurally sound enough to re-roof directly on your existing shingles.
+We at Lujan & Sons Construction can inspect your roof and determine if your roof needs to be torn off and then re-roofed or if your roof is structurally sound enough to get a flat roof repair.
+We also can add TPO roofing to give your roofing system an extra layer of protection.

 The same cost savings and structural rules apply to retro-fit metal roofing when installed over an existing asphalt roof.
 Again the most important part is determining the soundness of the existing roof.